kubernetes/enhancements/keps/sig-node/3695-pod-resources-for-dra/README.md

 to allow querying specific pods for their allocated resources.

-**Note:** The new `Get()` call is a strict subset of the `List()` call (which returns the list of PodResources for *all* pods acrosss *all* namespaces in the cluster).
+**Note:** The new `Get()` call is a strict subset of the `List()` call (which returns the list of PodResources for *all* pods across *all* namespaces in the cluster).
 That is, it allows one to specify a specific pod and namespace to retrieve PodResources from, rather than having to query all of them all at once.